WeiShaoD/neuroimage-menu/docs/source/Linux_system/for_loop.rst

 3 The file to be read into sed (in this case, diner.sh)

 The first part of this section is an “s”, which means to “swap” the following pair of strings.
-The first of the pair(Masala Chicken) is what is being searched for in the text file, and the second of the pair(Tender beef) is what it will be replaced with.
+The first of the pair (Masala Chicken) is what is being searched for in the text file, and the second of the pair (Tender beef) is what it will be replaced with.
 The “g” stands for “global”, which means to replace every instance of the first word with the second word.

 If you run this command by ``bash diner.sh``, you should see the following output::

   #!/bin/bash

-  echo "Hello, we are are going to cook Masala Chicken, Again, we will eat Masala Chicken as dinner."
+  echo "Hello, we are are going to cook Tender beef, Again, we will eat Tender beef as dinner."

 If you wanted to redirect this output into a new text file, you would use this code::